 Hazelle crosses her arms.
 "I don't understand why that's a problem."

-"It's not," her son answers, "it's just annoying how isolated we are."
+"It's not," her son answers, "it's just annoying how few of us there are."

 "Is that an official complaint to return to Thirteen?"